keathmilligan/screen-recorder/README.md

+> This project has been migrated to https://github.com/omnirec/omnirec

 # Screen Recorder

 A high-performance screen, window, and region recording application built with Tauri.
 Record and share anything — completely free, no cloud account required.